 Please visit moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/taking-your-whole-pension-in-one-go for more information about this option.

-If you’ve got pension savings with us, these are the only options available in our Scheme.
-For any of the following options, you’d have to transfer out.
+Please note: if you’ve got pension savings with us, these are the only options available in the NOW: Pensions Scheme.
+For any of the options listed below, you’d have to transfer out.

 Cash in chunks